albertoarena/laravel-event-sourcing-generator/docs/basic-usage.md

 Default mode is based on interactive command line.

-In this example, `uuid` will be used as primary key, with an aggregate root class.
+In this example, `uuid` will be used as primary key, with an aggregate class.

 ### Run command interactively